 Although Nevada doesn’t have to deal with the harsh winter conditions that the northern part of the country contends with, bad weather still does happen in the state, and it can impact your safety on the roads.
 High winds, rain, storms and other bad weather can affect visibility and your ability to control your car.

-Knowing what to do when bad weather hits can help you avoid car accidents and help keep you and your family safer.
+Knowing what to do when bad weather in Nevada hits can help you deal with car accidents in Las Vegas, and help keep you and your family safer.

 High Wind Driving Tips